windKusanagi/BEEP/README.md

-This is an ionic online chat app, using Google firebase service including authentication, database, cloud functions, etc.
+A small hybrid Ionic online chat app.
+Requiring registration and authentication.
+Displaying real-time chat history and online user list.
+Technologies involved: Ionic 3 (Angular 4 and Cordova), RxJS, firebase authentication, firebase real-time database, etc.
 ## How to use this template

 *This template does not work on its own*.
 The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).